JetBrains/kotlin/spec-docs/function-types.md

 If you really want to do that, change the shape, assign literal to a variable or use the `as` operator.

-So basically you can now safely coerce values between function and extension function types, but still should invoke them in the format which you specified in their type (with or without `@Extension`).
+So basically you can now safely coerce values between function and extension function types, but still should invoke them in the format which you specified in their type (with or without `@ExtensionFunctionType`).

 With this we'll get rid of classes `ExtensionFunction0`, `ExtensionFunction1`, ... and the rest of this article will deal only with usual functions.